devxpod/GDC/readme.md

 `USE_` vars are **yes / no** values for toggling related options.

 * ROOT_PW=ContainersRule - sets root password in container.
+* USE_WORKSPACE=yes - mounts folder from host into /workspace folder in container.
+Setting this option to "no" is useful if you only want to use tools inside the container and not interact with a project.
 * USE_HOST_HOME=yes - mounts users home directory into container under /root/host-home.
 Required by some other options.
 * USE_HOME_BIN=no - copy bin folder from host home directory if it exists.
 Enables USE_HOST_HOME.
 * PULUMI_VERSION=3.37.2 - a version must be specified for Pulumi to be installed.